rizkyriyadi/-BE-Problem-Solving-Questions/README.md

 The first value is the expected return date while the second value is the actual return date.
 The book will be 7 days late (22 - 15), hence the fee will be 105 (7*15).

+Question 2

+The classroom has a certain number of students and a number of candies provided by the teacher.
+The teacher will hand in one candy to each student sequentially until no more candies are left.
+The first student that will get the candy is determined by the teacher.
+The teacher always slips in one sour candy as the last piece of candy.
+You need to determine which one of the students got the sour candy

+Example
+student = 3

+candies = 5

+first student = 2

+The distribution of candies starts from student 2 and the students will be arranged from 1 to 3.
+So the candy distribution will be 2,3,1,2,3.
+The student who will get the sour candy is student 3.